 At its height, VVAW included some 25,000 Vietnam veterans.
 Because they had served, they were able to connect with Americans whom the student antiwar protesters couldn’t reach.

 VVAW played a key role in turning the tide of public opinion against the war and pressuring President Richard Nixon to end it.
+Its pioneering veteran “rap groups” paved the way for the recognition of post-traumatic stress disorder: PTSD.

 But we failed to learn the lesson they tried to teach us.
 The United States launched wars in Afghanistan and Iraq that took hundreds of thousands of lives.